KahihuMburu/airbnb-clone-project/README.md

 - Quality: Early alignment prevents visual drift from the mockups and improves accessibility (contrast, size, spacing).

 ## 3) Project Roles and Responsibilities
-Describe who does what to avoid gaps or overlaps.
-Example roles:

 - **Project Manager**: Oversees timeline and deliverables, coordinates with stakeholders, tracks risks and scope.
 - **Product Owner**: Defines requirements, prioritizes features, manages the backlog, represents user needs.